Find out how to keep your blinds looking great with regular cleaning and maintenance.

 How to clean shutters

-To keep your shutters dust free, light cleaning with a clean, dry cloth or specialist slat cleaning tool is all you need.
 Simply tilt your slats to the open position and wipe each slat from the centre to the outer edge.
 Or, if time is limited, adjust your slats to the closed position and wipe the slats and frame all over with a clean cloth.
-Use a hand-held feather duster for hard-to-reach areas.

 For sticky and stubborn stains that you can’t remove with a dry cloth, rub lightly with a damp cloth until the stain lifts.
-Do not rub too hard as this may affect the paint or varnish finish on your shutters.
+Do not rub too hard or use any cleaning products, as this may affect the paint or varnish finish on your shutters.
 Once the stain has lifted, wipe away any excess moisture with a clean, dry cloth.

 Alternatively you can clean your shutters with a vacuum cleaner as long as you have a soft upholstery attachment.
 Clean your slats in the same way you would with a duster, opening your slats to clean each one, or closing the slats and brushing over the entire shutter.
 You can also use the attachment to lightly clean the frame surround.